 Shannon McIntosh is a Registered Social Worker, Family Therapist, and Clinical Supervisor with a Master of Social Work Degree from the University of Calgary.
 She brings to her role at the Calgary Family Therapy Centre (CFTC) an enthusiastic interest in whole family wellness and embraces the importance of advocacy, community services, research development, and team collaboration.
 Using systemic, social constructivism, and narrative therapy techniques, Shannon endeavours to help families to develop tailored methods of managing problems effectively.
 Prior to joining CFTC, Shannon worked as a Family Therapist with Alberta Health Services’ Child & Adolescent Addictions & Mental Health Program, Specialized Services.
 She’s also worked with children and adolescents experiencing mental health difficulties within Calgary schools as well as in residential treatment facilities.
 In addition to her work, Shannon also enjoys spending time with her family, singing, and running the beautiful trails of Calgary.

-Calgary Family Therapy Centre’s support team consists of Reception and Administration, Melissa Kazakoff, Elaine Falukozi, and Debbie Baker.
-Reception is the first point of contact so it’s likely that you will speak to or see any or all of us.
-We strive to make families feel safe, welcome, and as comfortable as possible either on the phone or when they are at the Centre.
-We keep the office running efficiently and support the therapists in their work with families.
+The administration and reception team consists of Debbie Baker, Melissa Kazakoff, and Noël Foggo-Lamoureux.
+They are the first point of contact so it is likely that you will speak to or see any or all of them.
+They strive to make families feel safe, welcome, and as comfortable as possible either on the phone or at the Centre.
+They keep the office running efficiently and support the therapists in their work with families.

-Tom Murphy, our AV Technician, installs, operates and maintains the electronic equipment, which is a vital part of our program.
+Tom Murphy, the Audio Visual Technician, installs, operates and maintains the electronic equipment, which is a vital part of our program.

 Gary Sanders, MD, FRCPC